 Your vet will prescribe an appropriate antibiotic such as Doxycycline.
 The vet usually administers the first dose, and then follow-up doses may be administered at home.

 When we catch the flu, we are always told to drink more fluids, and cats are no different.
 Make sure your cat has easy access to clean drinking water.

 You should try placing bowls of water in different locations throughout the home, so your cat does not have to travel far for a drink.
 In severe cases of kennel cough, cats might be kept overnight and rehydrated through a drip.

 Cats need their strength to fight off the infection, so rest and rehab are essential.
 Cats feel vulnerable when they are ill, so they may try to move around frequently.

-Try to minimize noise and stress in the household, so your cat feels less of a need to move around.
+Minimize noise and stress so your cat feels less of a need to move around.
 Cats who are seriously ill may need to be confined to an enclosure to force them to rest.
 Your vet will let you know if this is necessary.

 Cough Suppressant or Throat Soother

 This may be prescribed if your cat is suffering from severe coughing.